AkilMir/portfolio/README.md

 # Akil Mir's Personal Portfolio

 This portfolio website/application was made using ReactJS.
-It is deployed on netlify and can be accessed at akilmir.netlify.app
+It is deployed on netlify and can be accessed at https://akilmir.netlify.app

 ## Dependencies